failmap/server/documentation/hosting.md

 ## Requirements

-To install the fully featured Failmap server the following is required:
+To install the fully featured WebSecMap server the following is required:

 - Dedicated bare-metal or virtual host with:
   - Debian based Linux (Debian 8/9 or Ubuntu 18.04) clean installed